 Marijuana is finding its way into more than just brownies these days.
 Fueled by the wave of states that have approved legalized marijuana, new industries and products have emerged that cater to pot consumers.

-Using these potent extracts, a wide variety of everyday foods and products are already available including snacks, sweets, candies, breakfast foods, pizza, ice cream, soda, and much, much, more.
+Using these potent extracts, a wide variety of everyday foods and products are already available including snacks, sweets, candies, breakfast foods, pizza, ice cream, and beverages such as sodas and craft beers.
 This makes it easy for people to consume pot, anywhere and at any time.
 Food items are available at marijuana dispensaries and pot shops in those states that allow them.
 These products have already found their way into workplaces across the country.

 To address the issue of marijuana in the workplace, employers should always strive to make employee safety a top priority because every employee has the right to expect to be safe in the workplace.
 This can be accomplished by ensuring that safety is made a specific responsibility of all workers, which includes adhering to the company drug-free workplace policy.